michal2220/michal2220_Kaizen/README.md

 The Kaizen Management System is a comprehensive web application designed to facilitate continuous improvement within organizations.
 This backend component is built using Java and the Spring Boot framework, providing a robust and efficient foundation for managing user feedback and improvement suggestions, also known as kaizens, as well as the rewarding process.

+The application is built as a REST API, allowing clients to interact with the backend using HTTP methods to perform CRUD operations on resources.

 Technologies Used: